mariahw4/11-notes-taker/README.md

 # Note Taker App
+Created by Mariah Wear for UC Berkley EdX
+Due 3/3/23

 This is an app to take notes, have them store/save in a visible way and then also be able to delete them when desired.